aamcmurray/python-projects/README.md

 Uses a recursive procedure to draw a Julia set, given a range, for instance x+iy with y from -2 to 2, it will generate multiple images and collect them in a .gif format.

+# LeastSqaures

+Comparing least squares to a Bayesian linear regression.
+Bayesian inference gives a best bit but also a whole posterior distribution of likely parameters.

 # MandelbrotSetImager.py

 Uses a recursive procedure to generate images of the mandelbrot set.